-1. Support: Pupil Premium families require the social and emotional support to ensure that the children attend school frequently.
-This creates a positive approach to both the school, education and ensures that children enter the classroom exhibiting effective behaviour for learning.
+- Support: Pupil Premium families require social and emotional support to ensure that the children attend school frequently.
+This creates a positive approach to both the school and education and ensures that children enter the classroom exhibiting effective behaviour for learning.

-2. High quality teaching and learning for all children are provided with opportunities to learn through experience, self-reflection.
-They shall receive focussed and proportionate high quality teaching from all adults in the classroom.
+- High-quality teaching and learning for all children are provided with opportunities to learn through experience and self-reflection.
+They shall receive focused and proportionate high-quality teaching from all adults in the classroom.

 A. Communication, Language and Literacy in the Early Years and KS1